-Before your liver biopsy, you'll meet with your doctor to talk about what to expect during the biopsy.
+Before your liver biopsy, you'll meet with your provider to talk about what to expect during the biopsy.
 This is a good time to ask questions about the procedure and make sure you understand the risks and benefits.

-- Aspirin, ibuprofen (Advil, Motrin IB, others) and certain other pain relievers
+- Aspirin, ibuprofen (Advil, Motrin IB, others) and certain other pain relievers.

-Undergo blood tests
+Pre-biopsy blood tests

 Before your biopsy, you'll have a blood test to check your blood's ability to clot.
-If you have blood-clotting problems, you may be given a medication before your biopsy to reduce the risk of bleeding.
+If you have blood-clotting problems, you may be given a medicine before your biopsy to reduce the risk of bleeding.

-Prepare for your recovery
+Arrangements for your recovery

 What you can expect

-- Could have trouble holding still during the procedure
+- Could have trouble holding still during the procedure.

-- Have a history of or likelihood of bleeding problems or blood-clotting disorders
+- Have a history of or likelihood of bleeding problems or blood-clotting disorders.

-- Might have a tumor involving blood vessels in your liver
+- Might have a tumor involving blood vessels in your liver.

-- Are very obese
+- Are very obese.

-- Have a liver infection
+- Have a liver infection.